Biotinidase Deficiency

 Bengaluru, KA, IN

-Vykuntaraju Gowda practices in Bengaluru, India.
+Vykuntaraju Gowda practices practicing medicine in Bengaluru, India.
 Gowda is rated as an Elite expert by MediFind in the treatment of Biotinidase Deficiency.
-Their top areas of expertise are Multiple Carboxylase Deficiency, Biotinidase Deficiency, Riboflavin Transporter Deficiency Neuronopathy, and West Syndrome.
+They are also highly rated in 75 other conditions, according to our data.
+Their clinical expertise encompasses Multiple Carboxylase Deficiency, Biotinidase Deficiency, Riboflavin Transporter Deficiency Neuronopathy, and Microcephaly.

 Distinguished in Biotinidase Deficiency